 At-Risk Construction Management

 At-Risk Construction Management (also known as Construction Manager at Risk (CMAR)) is a project delivery method where the CM assumes financial liability for ensuring project work is completed within a Guaranteed Maximum Price (GMP).
-With this delivery method, the CM provides professional consulting services to the Owner during the design development phase and then acts as the Head Contractor (GC) during the construction phase.
+With this delivery method, the CM provides professional consulting services to the Owner during the design development phase and then acts as the Head Contractor (HC) during the construction phase.

 Attic Stock describes excess/surplus construction material leftover from a job and in storage.
 The term also refers to intentionally ordered materials, typically as part of a contractual obligation, to ensure identical materials are available for future replacement or project repairs.